-At December 31, 2020 and 2019 the Group assessed its PP&E items for the presence of any indications, both external as well as internal, which would require the performance of an impairment test.
-Subsequent to this analysis, the sole director of the Parent considered that no such indications were detected, thus concluding that there was no need to review the carrying amounts of PP&E items or perform any related impairment tests at December 31, 2020 and 2019.
+At December 31, 2021 and 2020 the Group assessed its PP&E items for the presence of any indications, both external as well as internal, which would require the performance of an impairment test.
+Subsequent to this analysis, the sole director of the Parent considered that no such indications were detected, thus concluding that there was no need to review the carrying amounts of PP&E items or perform any related impairment tests at December 31, 2021 and 2020.

-At 2020 and 2019 year end, the Group had not fully depreciated any significant PP&E items.
+At 2021 and 2020 year end, the Group had not fully depreciated any significant PP&E items.

-c) Other information
+b) Other information

-At December 31, 2020 and 2019 the Group did not recognize any amounts for PP&E in progress.
+At December 31, 2020 and 2021 the Company did not recognize any work in progress for any of its PP&E items.

-All of the Group's PP&E items are located in Spain and are directly associated with operations at December 31, 2020 and 2019.
+All of the Group's PP&E items are located in Spain and are directly associated with operations at December 31, 2021 and 2020.

-At 2020 and 2019 year end the Group had no significant investment commitments with respect to PP&E.
+At 2021 and 2020 year end the Group had no significant investment commitments with respect to PP&E.

 It is the Group's policy to subscribe insurance policies to cover the potential risks to which its PP&E items are exposed.
-At 2020 and 2019 year end the potential risks were fully covered by the contracted insurance.
+At 2021 and 2020 year end the potential risks were fully covered by the contracted insurance.